fp7mplane/protocol-ri/doc/protocol-spec.md

   - __Indirect export__ in which one component is directed to send results to another component using an external protocol, generally from a probe to a repository or between repositories.
 Since the mPlane Result message is not particularly well-suited to the bulk transfer of high-volume results, this workflow is intended to be the primary method for moving large amounts of data from probes to repositories.

-Within a given mPlane domain, these workflow patterns cam be combined to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.
+Within a given mPlane domain, these workflow patterns can be combined to facilitate complex interactions among clients and components according to the requirements imposed by the application and the deployment of components in the network.

 # Protocol Information Model